PHPOffice/PHPWord/README.md

 ## Documentation

 We're reorganizing our documentation.
-Below are some of the most important things that you needed to get PHPWord creates document for you in no time.
+Below are some of the most important things that you needed to get PhpWord creates document for you in no time.

 ### Table of contents